apollo

 Sainzen-K (AS) Capsule is used in the treatment of pain.
 The detailed uses of Sainzen-K (AS) Capsule are as follows:

-• Relieve pain: Sainzen-K (AS) Capsule is used to treat pain in conditions such as osteoarthritis and rheumatoid arthritis, spondylitis and ankylosing spondylitis, dental pain, migraine and tension headaches, soft tissue injuries and menstrual pain (dysmenorrhea).
+• Reduction of pain and inflammation: Sainzen-K (AS) Capsule helps relieve pain and swelling associated with various conditions, including bone or soft-tissue injuries, osteoarthritis, rheumatoid arthritis, ankylosing spondylitis, dental pain, migraine and tension headaches, and menstrual pain (dysmenorrhea).

 Have a query?